Charitable Impact 2019-2020

 Seeding the regenerative capacity of Life.

 Driven by the belief that we need to shift our cultural institutions and processes toward whole-systems thinking and nature-based solutions, we launched the Lush Re:Fund in 2018 to support regenerative design in the areas of disaster & displacement, permaculture & agroecology, and rewilding & biodiversity.

 Re:Fund is Lush’s regeneration fund, focussed on supporting groups working with regenerative principles to create solutions to some of the world’s biggest challenges.
-Since 2020, Re:Fund raises money through our bag tax scheme in a number of countries.
+Since 2020, Re:Fund raises money through a carrier bag charge in a number of countries.

 Through Re:Fund, grants are made to projects working in three different areas: disaster & displacement, permaculture & agroecology, and rewilding & biodiversity.
 The Lush Spring Prize is also part of Re:Fund, a biennial prize run in collaboration with Ethical Consumer, helping to raise the profile of regeneration globally and reward the people behind this important work.

 In the 2019-2020 Financial year, the Re:Fund supported 48 groups totalling £631,750.70 in donations.
 For several months during the financial year, donations were paused due to the Covid pandemic and staff capacity.